 I envision a quiet corner or separate room where children could do their homework in the afternoon, tutored by a senior, a teenager or anyone in between.
 When their parents pick them up after work, they can sit down to an affordable meal say, beans and rice, and go home with homework, dinner and dishes out of the way.
 This way, their homework is completed while they are alert enough to absorb the material.
 Also, given the community’s stake in their learning, report card day could be celebrated as a special event.

 Cooperatives are member owned, operated and governed.
 Because a co-op’s purpose is to serve its members, it can operate close to zero profit, if there is sufficient cash flow to cover the operations.
 Successful cooperatives operate on general business principles, plus the cooperative principles.
-See Keystone Development Center for more about how they work and the potential they offer.

 The food service industry is physically demanding, not well paying and the hours are loooooooonng.
 Legions of persons have extensive restaurant experience, and cities are littered with shuttered restaurants and good, used equipment.
 A consortium of co-op restaurants can break the work into manageable parts and can attract and retain higher-caliber employees who have a vested interest in the restaurant’s success.
 Affiliating with sister restaurants, each could share personnel and equipment, could leverage buying power, and much more.
 Experienced food service workers number in the thousands, so the pool from which to attract employees is broad and deep.